CANopenNode/CanOpenSTM32/README.md

 ## License

-This file is part of CANopenNode, an opensource CANopen Stack.
+This file is part of CANopenNode, an open-source CANopen Stack.
 Project home page is https://github.com/CANopenNode/CANopenNode.
 For more information on CANopen see http://www.can-cia.org/.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at